Ba'athist Iraq: Political system

 Ahmed Hassan al-Bakr (left), the Regional Secretary of the Iraqi Ba'ath, shaking hands with Michel Aflaq, principal founder of Ba'athist thought, in 1968.

 The 1970 Iraqi Constitution stated that Iraq was in a transitional phase of development; in Ba'athist ideology, the transitional stage is the time when the Arab people unite to establish one Arab nation.
 The end of the transitional era would be marked by a permanent constitution; the 1970 constitution was only temporary.
 The Ba'ath Party dominated all government institutions, and the top decision-making body in the country was the Revolutionary Command Council (RCC).
 The RCC was controlled by the Ba'ath Party; RCC members had to be members of the Ba'ath Party's Regional Command.
 Saddam Hussein, as President of Iraq, was also RCC chairman and General Secretary of the Ba'ath Party's Regional (and National) Command.
 All decisions within the RCC had to be decided by vote; a proposition could only be enacted if two-thirds of RCC members voted in favour of it.
 A Council of Ministers, the cabinet, was established on the orders of the RCC to execute RCC orders submitted to it.
 A National Assembly existed, which was (in theory) democratically elected by the Iraqi people; the problem was that the RCC had the authority to decide how much (or little) power the National Assembly should have.

 The constitution of 1970 proclaimed Ba'athist Iraq as "a sovereign people's democratic republic" dedicated to the establishment of a Ba'athist socialist society.
 Although the state was officially secular, Islam was proclaimed the country's state religion (although freedom of religion was tolerated).
 Some studies support the claim that Ba'athist Iraq was a totalitarian state; some scholars have refuted the term "totalitarian" and instead defined the regime as authoritarian.
 Natural resources and the principal means of production were defined as belonging to the Iraqi people.
 The Iraqi government was responsible for directing and planning the national economy.
 If the RCC chairman died or was incapacitated, first in the line of succession was the RCC deputy chairman.
 There were only two RCC deputy chairmen under Ba'athist rule: Saddam (1968–1979) and Izzat Ibrahim ad-Douri (1979–2003).

+Iraq was a presidential republic, with power centralised in the national government due to the country's internal unitary structure.